shelleywong/CSCI211-Course-Materials/Labs/lab02.md

 ## Testing Assignments

+Before you start the exercises included in Lab 02, make sure you understand how to test your assignments:<br>
-Review the instructions for Testing Assignments in the [Labs directory README](https://github.com/shelleywong/CSCI211-Course-Materials/tree/main/Labs)
+* Review the instructions for Testing Assignments in the [Labs directory README](https://github.com/shelleywong/CSCI211-Course-Materials/tree/main/Labs)

 ### Detecting the end of input (often called EOF for "end of file")